ababo/ababo.github.io/_posts/2015-03-28-syntax-analysis.md

 ...
 ```

 But this approach is impractical due to a huge number of different word forms.
 Such terminals should be taken from a morphological dictionary.
-That's why such terminals have a special syntax in the described grammar:
+That's why these terminals are not listed directly but defined by set of attribute values:

 ```
 predicate:
-- "@{pos=verb !number !gender !tense}"
+- "{pos=verb !number !gender !tense}"
 ```
-As we can see this notation is pretty familiar except the absence of non-terminal name; there are attributes only (note: pos attribute name is just an abbreviation for "part of speech").
+As we can see this notation is pretty similar to attribute assignment but without an at sign character and without constraint to be at rule's very beginning.
+The rule above corresponds to terminals with "verb" value of attribute "pos" (part of speech).